 When The Revenant came out in 2015, it made a big splash for a few reasons.
-The film’s star Leonardo DiCaprio earned a best actor Oscar for his depiction of legendary mountain man Hugh Glass.
+The film’s star Leonardo DiCaprio earned a best actor Oscar for his depiction of a legendary mountain man: the real Hugh Glass.
 The bear-attack scene made headlines, too.
 But is it real?
 Did any of the gritty and heartbreaking violence really happen?
 Yes.
 And no. And yes.

 When we meet Glass in the movie The Revenant, he is given a vague backstory, delivered via a few stylized flashbacks and voice-overs, that reveals he once lived with a Pawnee tribe with a wife and child.
 At some point, his wife was killed; Glass’ son is a teenager and now his hunting partner, both working as guides for a group of trappers in the Dakotas.

 This kind of sets him apart from the rest of the men, and we get the feeling that he and his son are seen as hunters and guides, but not one of the group somehow.
 The real Hugh Glass had no such son and was likely not much different in terms of experience and temperament than many of the men in the group of trappers, though he might have been a bit older at the age of 39.

 Hugh Glass was born in 1783 in Pennsylvania to Scots-Irish parents, but his early life is a mystery and there’s no way to know which stories about Glass’ later life are true and which are fiction — as is common among mountain men of the era.

 Glass had an eventful life before the events depicted in the movie.
 In 1816, he was reportedly captured off the coast of Texas by pirates commanded by Jean Lafitte and forced into piracy for two years.
 He purportedly escaped by swimming to shore near what is today Galveston, Texas.